 FAQ

-• As a coach, my role is to specifically support and guide clients as they navigate the day-to-day challenges of recovery.
-Recovery coaching focuses on the how rather than the why.
-I don’t work with the underlying psychological contributors to an ED.
+• As a coach, my role is to specifically support and guide someone as they navigate the day-to-day challenges of recovery.
+We focus on the how rather than the why.

-I am a trained social worker and understand the interconnection between eating disorders and trauma which is why I bring a trauma-informed approach to my coaching.
+I am a trained social worker and understand the interconnection between eating disorders and trauma which is why I use a trauma-informed approach in my coaching.
 But as a coach I do not provide interventions for trauma or delve into trauma.
 I point clients to therapy for the deeper wounds in need of processing and healing.

-• Coaching can be beneficial for anyone trying to make changes either (1) towards recovery or (2) in an effort to reduce harm and improve their quality of life while living with an eating disorder.
+• Coaching can be beneficial for anyone trying to make changes either (1) towards recovery or (2) towards reducing negative consequences from behaviors and improving their quality of life while living with an eating disorder.

 Some examples of things we might do in coaching include:

-• Making plans for following through on goals.
-Think about all the things that need to happen for someone to reach their goal: meal planning, buying the food, planning distractions, etc. Intentions are often not enough; people often need help with the logistics and practicalities to be successful.
+• Think about all the things that need to happen for someone to reach their goal: planning meals, buying the food, finding support, anticipating obstacles, coping for after, etc.

-• For example, how will someone eat lunch even when they are afraid and their mind is coming up with every reason not to have lunch.
+• For example, how will someone eat lunch even when their mind is coming up with every reason not to have lunch.

-• Anticipating barriers/obstacles and developing ways to overcome them.
+• Collaboratively anticipating barriers/obstacles and developing supportive ways to get through them

-You can read more about my coaching perspective HERE.
+You can read more about my perspective HERE.

 Please note that texting is only included if meeting weekly.
-If meeting less frequently I do offer text support for a supplemental fee based on needs.
+If meeting less frequently I do offer text support for a supplemental fee.

 If it’s a good fit, then we schedule our first session, and I send over a few forms to fill out and sign beforehand.